MericLuc/ecv-sudoku/README.md

 _Rules_ :
   - Hover a cell to select it.
-  - Enter a number between 1 - N (N being the dimension of the grid) to mark the cell.
+  - Enter a number between 1 - 9 to mark the cell.
   - Enter '0' to remove a value from a cell.
   - For the rest, I think the UI buttons are self-explanatory 😁